ahoymrag/ahoymrag.github.io/seaM/lore/#mythos of the sea .md

 ## Mac's wants
-1. Wants to be able to record good
+1. Wants to be able to record good and clean audio

 ## Dallas wants
+1. To not think about all the things he is thinking about

+## Dominic wants
+1. to pay the bills and support his family

+## Makayla
+1. Wants to know the truth

+## Asher
+1. Wants to be helpful and have things be easy and calm

+## Jocylens
+1. Wants to have things be right

+## Teacher
+1. Wants to be right

+## Pastor
+1. Wants to do the best he can and be relatable to all